 The retiree with less discretionary money needs to compromise.
 But, casino marketing should give back to loyal patrons.
 Once this rush of gamblers calms down, and we have already seen fewer Americans traveling, casino marketing must return to some older standards:

 - reviving the expectation of winning or at least longer play.

 Years ago, casino owners knew that the key to keeping people coming back was personalized service.
 Today, it’s about algorithms, points, status levels, and kiosks, trending away from that personal touch that still pays dividends in attracting low and mid-rollers.

 Don’t Give Your Bussiness to Greedy Casinos.
-You can tell who’s bean-counters are penny-pinching just by looking at the gaming floor.
-If you find any of these items below, find another casino that doesn’t want to relieve you of your bankroll quickly.
+Looking at the gaming floor, you can tell who’s bean-counters are penny-pinching.
+If you find any of these items below, find another casino that doesn’t want to quickly relieve you of your bankroll.
 These examples are in casinos that wish to take advantage of the new gambler and the low-roller because your bankroll will not last long.

 - Enough with the triple zero roulette.